 6) Closed the deal

 Consulting firms love hiring people with industry experience + MBA.
-Whether you work at Intel (semiconductor industry), Amgen (bio-engineering), or L’Oreal (luxury retail), getting an MBA can position yourself as a potential hire with the specific industry experience that firms love.
+Whether you work at Intel (semiconductor industry), Amgen (bio-engineering), or L’Oreal (luxury retail), getting an MBA can position you as a potential hire with the specific industry experience that firms love.

 There’s much less risk for the firm to hire you if you already have a sense of who the major players are in that industry and how the competitive landscape looks.
 Instead of spending the first few months reading reports on what is happening in the industry, you can just jump right into the real work–saving the firm time and money!